Hasner Law | Car Accidents | May 30, 2018

 You should remember that a criminal conviction for driving under the influence (DUI) will often do little to compensate accident victims.
 Instead, you must take separate legal action to recover damages for your injuries and losses.

-At Hasner Law, we know how quickly your life can be disrupted by a car accident.
-If you’ve been involved in an accident with a drunk driver, don’t hesitate to call our office to learn about your legal rights and recovery options.
-Contact us online or call 678-888-HURT (4878) for a free consultation with an Atlanta car accident attorney.
+At Hasner Law PC, we know how quickly your life can be disrupted by a car accident.
+If you’ve been involved in an accident with a drunk driver in Georgia, don’t hesitate to call our office to learn about your legal rights and recovery options.